Archit404Error/ShortenUrls/backend/README.md

 Start off by copying `.envtemplate` and renaming the copy to `.env`.
 Configure the node env and mongo dev/prod URI's based on your current environment and secrets.

+If you don't have yarn and/or node on your system, run `brew install yarn`.
+Alternatively, if you already have node you can also run `sudo npm i -g yarn`.

 Now, run `yarn install` to install all dependencies.
 Once that finishes, you're all set to run the backend!

 Simply use `yarn dev` to begin running the dev server locally, or `yarn build` to create a production build that can be run using `yarn start`